jedgroev/SGWebsite/lessons/20190521_Snakemake_Tijs_Marc/README.md

 ## Title of the lesson

+- **Authors**:
-- **Authors**: Tijs Bliek (technician, Plant Epigenetics & Development, SILS) and Marc Galland (Data analyst/manager, Plant Physiology, SILS)
+  - Tijs Bliek (technician, Plant Epigenetics & Development, SILS)
+  - Marc Galland (Data analyst/manager, Plant Physiology, SILS)
 - **Lesson Topic**: How to make a bioinformatic pipeline using the workflow manager Snakemake
 - **When and Where**: May 21th, 16-17h, D1.110
 - **Preparation**: A laptop is not mandatory for this lesson although we recommend to bring one for the small hands-on session.